The Ultimate Guide To Airtable Forms

 It’s best practice to only surface relevant form fields to customers.
 Doing so creates a more streamlined path since it reduces clutter, personalizes the experience for the user, and can even increase conversion percentage (for contact forms).

+To get started, click into the field that you would like to display if some condition is met.
 You’ll notice a switch that you can toggle, which will reveal the logic builder to create your condition rules.

 One important thing to note is that the conditional logic relies on previous form input from the user.
 That’s why you are unable to add conditional logic to the first field on the form.
+Any fields that you want to use in the conditional logic must come before (above) the field that will display conditionally.

 Conditional fields can be daisy-chained together (Field C is dependent on Field B is dependent on Field A) which can allow you to create fairly innovative paths to display to the user based on their selections.